 Ultrasonic sensors are a popular choice for many liquid level applications.
 For non-contact water level detection, our sensors are IP67 rated for water intrusion.
 We offer an upgrade of our F-Option (which would make the sensor IP68 rated) which provides additional protection and improved performance in wet or dusty environments.

 In a nutshell, water depth sensing is using a sensor to measure the depth of water in a tank or container.
-Although various sensors can be used for this application, we will talk about ultrasonic sensor application.
+Although various sensors can be used for this application, we will talk about using ultrasonic technology in this application.

-This method of measuring with ultrasonic sensors is more accurately described as water level measuring.
+This method of measuring with ultrasonic sensors is more accurately described as water level measuring and used for water level control.
 In a tank or container, this will produce the same results.
 It is important to note, you would need to position the sensor at a fixed point above wherever the water is stored.
 This can have benefits over underwater submersion, including greatly increasing the overall lifespan of the sensor.

 As mentioned above, to truly measure water depth rather than water level with an ultrasonic sensor, we must submerge the sensor in water.
 We do not recommend this because our sensors were not designed for underwater use, and they have not been properly tested in this environment.
 Even though the MaxSonar-WR and MaxSonar-WRC lines are IP67 rated and can be submerged up to one meter, this goes against their intended function and will void the manufacturer’s warranty.
 We cannot guarantee proper function if submerged.

-Although this is not covered under our warranty, you can take a look at our article designed to help with underwater ranging.
+Although this is not covered under our warranty, you can take a look at our article designed to help with underwater ranging .
 We can’t necessarily support outside, underwater testing of our sensors, but we would love to hear about the results.
-Click here to take a look at our MaxSonar-WR and MaxSonar-WRC product lines.
+Take a look at our MaxSonar-WR and MaxSonar-WRC product lines for reference.